-LANDSCAPE LANDSCAPE MODIFICATION SCENIC VALUE RECREATION VALUES HERITAGE VALUES CULTURAL VALUES LAND USE AND PLANNING ECOLOGICAL VALUES Medium / High Medium Angler access, popular fishing area, swimming, walking and cycling Building Facade - 4 Queen Street, Queen Elizabeth Park (WCDP) Historic house site Rural (Special), Road, River, Residential, Industrial, Raliway, Commercial, Flood Protection and Mitigation, Recreation, Cemetery, Electricity Distribution, State Highway Mixed exotic-indigenous forest, Indigenous treeland, Stonefield and boulderfield, Natural wetlands and ponds
+LANDSCAPE LANDSCAPE MODIFICATION VALUES SCENIC VALUE RECREATION VALUES HERITAGE VALUES CULTURAL VALUES LAND USE AND PLANNING E Medium / High Medium Angler access, popular fishing area, swimming, walking and cycling Building Facade - 4 Queen Street, Queen Elizabeth Park (WCDP) Historic house site Rural (Special), Road, River, Residential, Industrial, Railway, Commercial, Flood Protection and Mitigation, Recreation, Cemetery, Electricity Distribution, State Highway Mixed exotic-indig Stonef Natura digenous forest, Indigenous treeland, onefield and boulderfield, tural wetlands and ponds

-- .
-Work with the community in the area of urban reach to reduce their vulnerability to flooding. - Protect the Masterton community to 1% AEP flood including climate change level of service. - Manage the residual flood risks to Masterton (the risk of a larger flood or failure of protection measures). - Raise the awareness of flood risks. - The infrastructure relied on by the Masterton community should be safe and efficiently protected from flooding impacts. - Work with the infrastructure owners of SH2 and Colombo Road Bridges and the rail bridge to ensure their continued security and operation. - The maintenance and improvement of recreation facilities along the Waipoua River adjacent to Masterton and encompassing Henley Lake and adjoining Wetland Park. - Maintenance or improvement in the water quality within this reach, with particular regard for contact recreation. - · Maintenance or improvement to environmental value and habitat diversity. - Work toward enhancing the identity of Masterton and its connection to the waterways in its vicinity. - Explore opportunities to maintain or improve kayaking opportunities on the Waipoua River as the result of any structural upgrade works. - Improvements in the opportunities for the Masterton community to engage with the river, including recreation trails for walking, cycling and nature play. - Improved safety for recreation within this reach.
+- Work with the community in the area of urban reach to reduce their vulnerability to flooding. - Protect the Masterton community to 1% AEP flood including climate change level of service. - Manage the residual flood risks to Masterton (the risk of a larger flood or failure of protection measures). - Raise the awareness of flood risks. - The infrastructure relied on by the Masterton community should be safe and efficiently protected from flooding impacts. - Work with the infrastructure owners of SH2 and Colombo Road Bridges and the rail bridge to ensure their continued security and operation. - The maintenance and improvement of recreation facilities along the Waipoua River adjacent to Masterton and encompassing Henley Lake and adjoining Wetland Park. - Maintenance or improvement in the water quality within this reach, with particular regard for contact recreation. - Maintenance or improvement to environmental value and habitat diversity. - Work toward enhancing the identity of Masterton and its connection to the waterways in its vicinity. - Explore opportunities to maintain or improve kayaking opportunities on the Waipoua River as the result of any structural upgrade works. - Improvements in the opportunities for the Masterton community to engage with the river, including recreation trails for walking, cycling and nature play. - Improved safety for recreation within this reach.

 There are a number of key issues relating to flooding and erosion hazards within the urban reach of the Waipoua River through Masterton.
 One of the key issues is that the existing flood protection scheme of the Waipoua River, within the urban reach, has limited capacity and is likely to result in flooding to urban areas of Masterton during a 1% AEP event today or in the future.
-Further to this, the condition and integrity of the existing flood events due to breach and seepage risks.
+Further to this, the condition and integrity of the existing stopbanks within the urban reach are not well understood and may not be able to be relied upon to perform during flood events due to breach and seepage risks.
 A breach failure could occur in an event less frequent than a 1% AEP and result in more significant flooding depths with less warning time.
 As a result of the limited capacity in the river channel, floodwater is predicted to spill in urban areas along in a major event.

-Flood hazard maps have been developed with GWRC and MDC which depict the modelled flood extents of the Waipoua River for the current and existing hazard, shown on Page 11.
-These maps are still draft, subject to an independent audit.
+Flood hazard maps have been developed which depict the modelled flood extents of the Waipoua River for the current and existing hazard, shown on Page 11.